gershwin-desktop/diskutil/README.md

 > `diskutil list [--json | --xml]`

+WIll output the equivalent of FreeBSD's `geom disk list`.
+Supports plain text, JSON and XML output formats

+> `diskutil listDisks [--json | --xml]`

 WIll output the names of all disk devices attached to FreeBSD.
 Supports plain text, JSON, and XML output formats

-> `diskutil listDiskProviders [--json | --xml]`

-WIll output the equivalent of FreeBSD's `geom disk list`.
-Supports plain text, JSON and XML output formats

 > `diskutil info <diskname> [--json | --xml]`